SiegeToaster/Sauron/README.md

 - [x] absent
     - Checks is people are offline.
 If people are pinged after command, it only checks those, otherwise, it checks everyone.
 - [x] troll
     - sends the message declared after the command 25 times.
-If the message includes a ping for tobyf, it will replace the ping with 'Sheeshus Sheeshius'.
+If the message includes a ping for tobyf, it will replace the ping with 'Sheeshius Sheeshius'.
 - [x] gamble
     - randomly picks a number between 1 and 10 and asks user to guess.
-Then, says correct if it is correcet.
+Then, says correct if it is correct.
 - [x] coinflip
     - Flips a coin, lands on heads or tails.
 - [x] jamtime